 |z||High impedance of tristate gate|

-The nets variables represent the physical connection between structural entities.
-These variables do not store values (except trireg); have the value of their drivers which changes continuously by the driving circuit.
-Some net data types are wire, tri, wor, trior, wand, triand, tri0, tri1, supply0, supply1 and trireg. wire is the most frequently used type.
+- NETS – The nets variables represent the physical connection between structural entities.
+These variables do not store values (except trireg); they have the value of their drivers which changes continuously by the driving circuit.
+Some net data types are wire, tri, wor, trior, wand, triand, tri0, tri1, supply0, supply1 and trireg.
+Wire is the most frequently used type.
 A net data type must be used when a signal is:

 - driven by the output of some device.